stephanrauh/extended-pdf-viewer-showcase/src/app/alternatives/text.md

 This library is the way to go if you just want to render PDF files and nothing else.
 No toolbar, no thumbnails, just the plain PDF file. <a href="https://www.npmjs.com/package/ng2-pdf-viewer">ngx-pdf-viewer</a> gives you a decent API, is actively maintained, and is popular enough to feel trustworthy.
 At the time of writing, it saw more than 99.000 downloads a month.
 Without having used the library myself, I suppose Vadym Yatsyuk is doing a great job with his library.

+## ng2-image-viewer

+This nice library is an image viewer at it's heart.
+The author, Breno Prata, took the <a target="#" href="http://ignitersworld.com/lab/imageViewer.html">ImageViewer</a> library, wrapped in a carousel, and added PDF support to it.

+As far as I can see, ng2-image-viewer relies on the browser to render the PDF file natively.
+Don't hope for Internet Explorer support.
+Plus, the PDF viewer is always shown completely, without options to customize it.
+Other than that, it's a nice little library if you need to display the PDF file in a carousel.

+Have a look at the <a href="https://brenoprata10.github.io/ng2-image-viewer/">showcase</a> or get the downloads coordinates from the <a href="https://www.npmjs.com/package/ng2-image-viewer" target="#">npm page</a>.

 ## Angular.js 1.x

 Are you still using AngularJS 1.x?
 Then you should check out <a href="https://github.com/legalthings/angular-pdfjs-viewer">angular-pdfjs-viewer</a> is a fine library.
 Unfortunately, the authors ceased to maintain it, so use it at your own risk.